This week Randy Alcorn joins us on the phone. Randy, thank you for setting aside some time to sit in on the Ask Pastor John podcast for a few days.

-Randy is a friend of ours, and a pretty well-known author.
-And his new book is titled: Happiness.
+Randy is a friend of ours and a pretty well-known author.
+And his new book is titled Happiness.
 It is encyclopedic.
 I love it.
 And, spoiler alert, Happiness will be my selection for the book the year for 2015 — for whatever that’s worth.

 It is worth a lot to me.

 Well thank you, Randy.
 It was a very easy choice for me.
-It’s just about everything you ever wanted to know about a Christian understanding of happiness, as told by Scripture and the long line of preachers and theologians in church history.
+It’s just about everything you ever wanted to know about a Christian understanding of happiness, as told by Scripture and a long line of preachers and theologians in church history.
 I’m grateful for it.

-Randy, as you know there’s a longstanding division in Protestant theology that goes like this: Happiness is a bubbly and superficial and circumstantial feeling that comes and goes.
+Randy, as you know, there’s a longstanding division in Protestant theology that goes like this: Happiness is a bubbly and superficial and circumstantial feeling that comes and goes.
 Joy is a deep-seated and enduring affection that endures.
-We see this in books and we hear this in sermons all the time.
-Joy and happiness are fundamentally different.
+We see this in books and we hear this in sermons all the time: joy and happiness are fundamentally different.
 You wrote your book to refute that discrepancy.
 So in summary fashion, how should Christians rightly think about happiness and joy?

 I think the first thing we need to realize is that historically there was no such distinction in the church and in the English language.
 You simply look up a secular dictionary, say Webster’s Dictionary, and you will see joy defined as happiness and happiness defined as joy.
 They are synonyms.
 They have overlapping meanings.

 Jonathan Edwards cites John 15:11, that Jesus’s joy might remain in you, to prove this point: “The happiness Christ gives to his people is a participation of his own happiness.”
 He didn’t have to say, “I actually mean joy.”
 Well, of course that is what he meant.
 And Richard Baxter said, “The day of death is to true believers of happiness and joy.”
 And William Law spoke of the happiness of a lively faith, a joyful hope.

 Then there’s Spurgeon, who again and again, said, “The more often I preached, the more joy I found in the happy service.”
 And he said, “Despite your tribulation, take full delight in God, your exceeding joy this morning and be happy in him.”
 He started one sermon this way: “Oh, cheerful, happy, joyous people.
 I wish there were more of you.
 Let the uppermost joy you have always be Jesus Christ himself.”
 And then one other Spurgeon: “May you still come and then may your Christian life be fraught with happiness and overflowing with joy.”

-If you have nice little categories — joy is what Christians have and happiness is what the world has — you can scrap those when you go to the Bible because the Bible is indiscriminate in its uses of the language of happiness and joy and contentment and satisfaction.”
+If you have nice little categories for “joy is what Christians have” and “happiness is what the world has,” you can scrap those when you go to the Bible, because the Bible is indiscriminate in its uses of the language of happiness and joy and contentment and satisfaction.
 And Joni Eareckson Tada says similar things.
 She says,

-I just think it is absolutely true and it is one of those things that we need to say.
-Look: Don’t talk of joy as this unemotional transcendent thing and happiness as this worldly thing, because when we do that, we are pushing people, who all seek happiness, away from the gospel.
+I just think it is absolutely true, and it is one of those things that we need to say: Look: Don’t talk of joy as this unemotional transcendent thing and happiness as this worldly thing, because when we do that, we are pushing people, who all seek happiness, away from the gospel.
 Scripture says it in both the ESV and the NASB translations of Isaiah 52:7 in the early context of the Messiah’s redemptive work, it calls the gospel: “the good news of happiness.”

 Amen!
 Well said.
 And you yourself did the lexical work behind all this.
 How many Greek and Hebrew terms did you study?

 David spoke of people whose reward is in this life in Psalm 17 and a number of the psalms.
-And Abraham spoke to the rich man in hell saying, “Remember that in your lifetime you received your good things” (Luke 16:25).
+And Abraham spoke to the rich man in hell saying, “Remember that you in your lifetime received your good things” (Luke 16:25).
 And what he is saying there is: You had your opportunity, and God in his common grace gave you an experience of good things, including tastes of happiness.
-But they are over now that you have died, because God is the primary source of happiness and the world is full of secondary reference points of happiness.
+But they are over now that you have died, because God is the primary source of happiness, and the world is full of secondary reference points of happiness.

-But even the atheist when he takes a walk in the woods, sees the beauty, and just marvels at it — and he may in his own way celebrate the beauty and see a deer and just marvel at this — the happiness he is experiencing is coming from the hand of God.
+But even the atheist, when he takes a walk in the woods, sees the beauty, and just marvels at it — and he may in his own way celebrate the beauty and see a deer and just marvel at this — the happiness he is experiencing is coming from the hand of God.
 The fact that people don’t believe in God doesn’t change the fact that God is the only source of happiness.
 Tragically, however, if he dies in his atheism and he goes to hell, hell is the one place in the universe where God is not present, except in his wrath.
-And, as a result, he is cut off from happiness.
+And as a result, he is cut off from happiness.
 No God, no happiness.
 No God, no good.

-That is why Psalm 32:1, using the Hebrew word asher, a very common word that means “happy,” says, “Happy is the man whose sins are forgiven.”
-And then in verse 2, “Happy is the one whose transgressions are not counted against him.”
+That is why Psalm 32:1, using the Hebrew word asher, a very common word that means happy, says, “Happy is the man whose sins are forgiven” And then in verse 2: “Happy is the one whose transgressions are not counted against him.”
 Now you are made right with God, you have a deep, reality-based happiness.
 It’s based upon the truth that you are made right with the happy God of Scripture who created you and wired you to be happy.
 But up until now, up until your sins are forgiven, you have been trying to satisfy your happiness and find it in all of these cul-de-sacs and dead-end streets.
 But now you truly found it in God.

 And when you find it in God, then you can look at nature and have greater pleasure in it.
 It is what Lewis talked about with the first things and the second things.
 If you put the second things first, then you lose, in many ways, the value of those second things.
-But if you put the first things first, and the first thing is really the first person who is God, then everything else falls in place.
+But if you put the first things first, and the first thing is really the first person, who is God, then everything else falls in place.